peterjcaulfield/raiden/README.md

 # Why

-`raiden` speeds up your workflow with features like:
+`raiden` can drastically speed up your workflow with features like:

-- Tabbed autocompletion of request names/enviroments making any interaction with `raiden` convenient and fast.
+- Tabbed autocompletion of request names/enviroments makes any interaction with `raiden` convenient and fast.
 - Dynamic request payloads from static configs.
 No more manual changing of the request payload between requests.
-- Cookie Jar (cookies are stored and used in subsequent requests for a given domain/path)
+- Cookie Jar out of the box.
+Cookies are persisted and used in subsequent requests.
-- Easy to define requests in yaml format
+- Requests are very easy to define. `raiden` all does the heavy lifting.

 ---